open main page here with limited thumbnails open main page here with ALL thumbnails

 knife handle scales

-veneer --- the rightmost 3 pics are from the same lot as my own samples above so I can state definitely that these pics show both the light and dark areas as too green --- they are actually more tan, like my own samples at the top of the page.
+veneer --- the last 3 pics are from the same lot as my own samples above so I can state definitely that these pics show both the light and dark areas as too green --- they are actually more tan, like my own samples at the top of the page.
+These are from a vendor who makes many woods look green in his pics, regardless of the actual color of the wood.

 veneer, all from the vendor that has the colors wrong.
 These sheets are actually green and tan, but at least the pics show the wide variety of grain, including some figured (curly) pieces what I have not seen elsewhere